Mkrummz/mtl_demo/README.md

 kubectl apply -f web-shop-app.yaml
 ```

-Check to see if all containers are all in the running state
+Check to see if all containers are all in the ready state
 ```bash
 kubectl get deployments --all-namespaces
 ```